kumar7vaibhav/ansible_tutorial/Roles/README.md

 │   └── tasks
 └── workstations
     └── tasks

 ```
+# Roles Playbook
+We will refactor all the code in our sites.yaml file into smalller roles and refer those roles in the main file i.e. `sites.yaml`

 # Create Tasks
 1. Start by making a main file in each sub-directories